thanujakmt/django_evalution/Readme.md

 The choice ultimately depends on our project’s specific needs, development timeline, and the level of control or structure we prefer.
 Use Flask for smaller, more flexible applications where you want to hand-pick our components and have full control over the stack.
 Use Django for larger, feature-rich applications where built-in tools and rapid development are priorities.

+### Prerequisites

+Ensure you have the following installed on your system:

+- Python
+- Django
+- Tailwind CSS
+- NPM
+- Node JS

+### To Run The Tailwind CSS

+    npm run tailwind

+### To Run The Django

+    python manage.py runserver